cmsc240-f23/project-tenzin-padmaja-vikhyat/DESIGN.md

 If a customer asks for more info about a particular cat, the client can fetch all the specific details for that particular cat using its ID.
 If the customer wants to adopt the cat, the client can request an adoption for that client, which will get approved if the cat is adoptable.
 Customers can choose to donate to the cafe’s funds.
-Customers can place orders (known as transactions) that contain multiple items like foods, drinks, products (merch/toys).
+Customers can place orders for items like foods and drinks.

 ## List Of Resources